 There was so much happening at one particular time that even with six television screens installed on my workstation, I struggled to keep up.
 There were way too many candies in the jar and I had to choose.

 Saturday was devoted to the MCC game while on Sunday, the vocal cords geared up for Roger Federer.
 And right now, as I pen down this piece, I am glad that I made those choices.

-The grass courts, the traditional green and purple coloured uniforms, the referring to players as “Mr.” and “Miss” and of course, the all white code elevates the Wimbledon to a different level all together and keeps a tennis noob like me hooked for hours.
+The grass courts, the traditional green and purple coloured uniforms, the referring to players as “Mr.” and “Miss” and of course, the all white code elevates the Wimbledon to a different level altogether and keeps a tennis noob like me hooked for hours.

-The single-handed back hand of Roger Federer adds to menu but when one tops it off with the passion and vigor of a Novak Djokovic, the entrée reaches a divine level and the contests turns into spectacles.
+The single-handed back hand of Roger Federer adds to the menu but when one tops it off with the passion and vigor of a Novak Djokovic, the entrée reaches a divine level and the contests turn into spectacles.

 It was about the white flannels, the cable-knit jumpers, the county caps and about a thousand memories that flooded into one’s mind every time the camera panned on one of these stalwarts.

-Although, we all reside in our own not-so-happy grey zones, the world has become very colourful.
+Although we all reside in our own not-so-happy gray zones, the world has become very colourful.
 From iPhones to the IPL, everything around us is about flash and colour, and we have handpicked our tinted glasses through which we look at the world.

 No, Tendulkar didn’t score a hundred.
 Warne didn’t bowl a single delivery.
 Lara didn’t light the world on fire, neither did Federer win the Wimbledon but this weekend, the sporting world was refreshed by the colour white adorning the greens of the Mecca of cricket and the All England Lawn Tennis and Croquet Club.

 It’s simple, yet there’s something incredible about the colour white.